-What tips do you have for a person trying to increase his or her credit score in a short amount of time?
+What tips do you have for a person trying to increase their credit score in a short amount of time?

-What are some commonly held misconceptions about how credit scores are calculated?
+What are some commonly held misperceptions about how credit scores are calculated?

 The most common misconception I hear all the time is that checking your credit always hurts your score.
 The truth is that only a “hard” inquiry affects your score, which occurs when your score is checked in relation to an application for credit, such as a home mortgage or a new credit card.
 Checking your score online for yourself does not ding your score.